-Why You Should Always Trust Your Gut Feeling & Follow Your Heart
+Why You Should Trust Your Gut Feeling & Follow Your Heart

 Think about times you noticed strong signs from the universe.
 Often, it's hard to give a logical explanation for what you're picking up.
 You just know that gut feeling.